edoliberty/streaming-quantiles/README.md

 	./streamMaker.py -n 1000 -o zoomin > numbers.txt
 	cat numbers.txt | ./kll.py -k 32 -t int > cdf.csv

-You should get a approximate CDF of input stream.
+You should get an approximate CDF of the input stream.
 The file cdf.csv should look something like this:

 	0.016000,7
 	0.032000,23